 In this example, a shared library named EJB is created, which contains a reference to EJBBackend.jar.

-In the WebSphere admin console, expand Servers > Server types > your application server > Java and Process Management > Class Loader > New > Classes loaded with parent loader first or Classes loaded with local class loader first > OK.
+To configure an application server to use a Shared Library, expand Servers > Server types > your application server > Java and Process Management > Class Loader > New > Classes loaded with parent loader first or Classes loaded with local class loader first > OK.

-In the WebSphere admin console, expand Applications > Enterprise applications > Shared library references.
+To configure an application to use a Shared Library, expand Applications > Enterprise applications > Shared library references.
 From the list of available shared libraries, highlight your shared library, and move the shared library into selected.
 Select OK.
 Restart the application for this change to take effect.